oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/debugging.md

 #### Check the Domain events

-To check events for the domain: `kubectl -n MY_NAMESPACE get events --sort-by='.lastTimestamp'`.
+To check events for the Domain: `kubectl -n MY_NAMESPACE get events --sort-by='.lastTimestamp'`.

 For more information, see [Domain events]({{< relref "/userguide/managing-domains/domain-events.md" >}}).